buildpacks/rfcs/text/0000-oci-image-annotations.md

 # Migration
 [migration]: #migration

 The `pack` tool would be modified to set the annotations.
-Because the tool _should_ set these annotations (not _must_ set), buildpacks created with earlier versions of the tool are still consider to be valid in accordance with the distribution specification.
+Because the tool _should_ set these annotations (not _must_ set), buildpacks created with earlier versions of the tool are still considered to be valid in accordance with the distribution specification.

 # Drawbacks
 [drawbacks]: #drawbacks